 Taking a more holistic approach to thinking about what comes after the PhD can help to refine your options.
 Although introspection about the future may focus on careers, it’s important to think about other factors.
 Where do you want to live after you finish?
 Are you tied down to a location or can you move anywhere?
 What sort of life-work balance do you seek?
 What are your non-negotiables?
 The question of what comes after encompasses more than the career you decide to pursue.

-If you want some support with your career options and plans during and after your PhD, book an appointment with us.
+If you want some support with thinking about your career options and plans during and after your PhD, book an appointment with us.

-Next week the Brilliant Club comes to campus.
-This award-winning charity recruits, trains and pays doctoral and post-doctoral researchers to deliver programmes of university-style teaching to small tutorial groups of high-performing pupils in schools that serve disadvantaged communities.
-To find out more, please come along to PhD Academy, Lionel Robbins Building (Floor 4), 10 Portugal Street on Monday 27 February 2017 at 12:30pm.
+The Brilliant Club is an award-winning charity which recruits, trains and pays doctoral and post-doctoral researchers to deliver programmes of university-style teaching to small tutorial groups of high-performing pupils in schools that serve disadvantaged communities.
+Sign up on their website.